UK Beatbox Championships

-The UK Beatbox Championships (UKBC) are hosted every year in London, England.
+Since 2024, the UK Beatbox Championships (UKBC) have been hosted every year in Bristol, England.
+Prior to 2024, they have been held in London.
 This historic annual all-day event, which brings together the country's top beatbox artists for gladiatorial knock-out of face to face beatbox battles, in five different categories solo, female, team, loopstation and under-18.
-The 2019 UK Beatbox Championships was held on 23 and 24 November 2019.
+The 2025 UK Beatbox Championships was held on 20 and 21 November 2025 at Trinity Center.
+A new international battle clock competition was held to celebrate 20 years of UK Beatboxing Championships during the 2025 championships.